.Find on this page

 Therefore, there will be many lessons to be learnt from this crisis, also from an environmental point of view: The economic recovery after the pandemic needs to be environmentally friendly and sustainable.
 It is not enough to vaguely speak about "rebuilding better"; this may mean very different things.
 Recovery must be viable economically, socially and ecologically.
 We must reduce pollution which is a major threat to human health, and we must put an end to the pressure on nature and natural resources.
 It is only this way that we achieve the resilience which is needed.
 Believing simply in technolgocal cures to the problems we create is absurd.
 The sustainable recovery of the global economy after COVID-19 is not only an opportunity as many argue; it is a necessity to avoid the catastrophes.
 One may take it as a final warning to eventually take environmental protection seriously.
 Will we hear the warning?

-The way to the change which is needed will not be easy; have no illusion about it.
+The way to the change which is needed will not be easy; we should have no illusion about it.
 There is the risk that the crisis and the enormous amounts of money which governments in a number of countries make available may not be used for "rebuilding better" but may also be used by vested interests to go back to business-as-usual and fossil economic practices or to establishing a new order that has nothing to do with sustainability.
-So, let's pay attention; part of our work will be to prevent perverse practices, and many in civil society around the world, NGOs but also forward-looking businesses, are aware of the risk and try to watch it carefully.
-Let us all do that.
+So, let's pay attention; part of our work will be to prevent such counterproductive practices, and many in civil society around the world, NGOs but also forward-looking businesses and economists, are aware of the risk and try to watch it carefully.

 For all who manage to keep their critical look, follow information and statements from international environmental organisations such as: